gpstar81/GPStar-proton-pack/OPERATION.md

 <sup>2</sup> Spectral (Holiday) is a firing mode which gives a RED/GREEN effect.
 If your Proton Pack has RGB LEDs, it will match these colours.

+<sup>3</sup> Spectral (Custom) is a user defined colour mode.
+You can independently adjust the Neutrona Wand Barrel, Power Cell, Cyclotron and Inner Cyclotron colours directly from the EEPROM LED Menu ystem.
+The default colours are purple.

-`Spectral modes are disabled by default but can be enabled from the EEPROM Menu or flashed directly to the Neutrona Wand board.`
+`Spectral modes are disabled by default but can be enabled from the EEPROM Menu or flashed directly to the Neutrona Wand board.
+They take advantage of RGB coloured LED add-ons if installed.`

 **Manual Venting Mode**
 ![](images/OperationNeutrona6.jpg)